 The impact of the pandemic on deaths has been very strongly related to age and co-morbidity.
 The proportions of people with one, two or more co-morbidities is highly related to age.
 The discussion in the previous section highlighted striking differences between countries in age-related P-scores.
 Publication of P-scores for different age groups in a standard format should therefore be a high priority for international comparability, and HMD is a good source for such data.
 The evidence is that Covid-19 death rates are substantially higher for men than for women, and how this gender issue varies across countries and over time remains to be explored.

 The international NUTS classification of regions provides another comparable frame for international comparisons.
 As regions differ in their urban/rural structure, comparing regional data can give important insights into risk factors for death rates.
 Moreover, as the incidence of the pandemic differs in timing and intensity, regional comparisons can throw light on the dynamics of the spread of infections.
-Eurostat has embarked on a major expansion of regional mortality data according to the NUTS classification which should greatly aid research.
+Eurostat has embarked on a major expansion of regional mortality data according to the NUTS classification, which should greatly aid research.

-Considerable mileage can be reaped from tabulation, cross-tabulation and correlations, trying to control for common features like density by region, in proposing hypotheses.
+Considerable benefits can be reaped from tabulation, cross-tabulation and correlations, trying to control for common features like density by region, in proposing hypotheses.
 It is important to allow modellers ready access to transparent, comparable international data to a granular level to be combined with other granular data already available (e.g. on inequality) to test such hypotheses in models.
 Forecasting P-scores from epidemiological models for different scenarios on ending lockdown measures should be an important aid to formulating policy.32 Granular data by location within and between countries must be produced and made accessible for research and forecasting.
 An example using granular Italian death registry data is Ciminelli and Garcia-Mandicó (2020).33 Belloc et al. (2020) caution against drawing simplistic conclusions from cross-country correlations; they too stress the need for granular, comparable data.

-National statistical offices should publish weekly P-scores of excess mortalities for the constituent countries, regions and broad social groupings such as care home residents, to help understand the pandemic and inform policy.34 We argue that EuroMOMO should be mandated to produce P-scores as well as Z-scores to aid comparability across countries and be far more transparent on sources and methods EuroMOMO’s five-year graphs of Z-scores visualise the natural weekly variability, helping to interpret the confidence intervals.
+National statistical offices should publish weekly P-scores of excess mortalities for the constituent countries, regions and broad social groupings such as care home residents, to help understand the pandemic and inform policy.34 We also argue that EuroMOMO should be mandated to produce P-scores as well as Z-scores to aid comparability across countries and be far more transparent on sources and methods EuroMOMO’s five-year graphs of Z-scores visualise the natural weekly variability, helping to interpret the confidence intervals.
 Similar practice should be followed for published P-scores, including at national statistical agencies.

 To end on a cautionary note, excess mortality should also be examined in a longer-term perspective.
 Spiegelhalter (2020) argues the main impact of Covid-19 may be to shift forward the date of death by a few months for those close to death because of underlying poor health.
 However, as discussed in section 6, expert actuaries strongly dispute his claim.
 Moreover, total years of life lost, see section 3, is an alternative indicator of the pandemic’s social toll.
 Even in the extreme and improbable case envisaged by Spiegelhalter, total years of life lost could still show a large upturn.
 As we saw in section 6, record excess mortality of those of working age in England, making this a particularly telling issue in comparing with other European countries.